YugC7/Deepfake-Detection/README.md

 Please ensure that your code adheres to our coding standards and includes appropriate tests.

-## License
+## Copyright

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is a property of Team Data Gurus by DigiNexus TechHub Pvt.
+Ltd. Copying is prohibited.
 ---

 Feel free to customize this README further to better fit your project's specifics!